 From the early 20th century, banks were majorly involved in four major services– Loans, payments, and investments along with being the holder of public valuables.
 Indeed, many would still argue that these are the core pillars of modern banking as well.
 Of course, they are right.
 Our banking needs have not evolved much.
 However, with technological progress, the way we perform these tasks has changed.
 Undoubtedly, this changes everything!

 With increased technology application, fintech and big tech are capturing larger chunks of the banking value chain.
 For instance, these firms have made serious inroads in payments and checking accounts.
-The major reason this has happened is because of technology applications to improve the customer servicing which to put lightly has not been a priority of traditional banks.
+The major reason this has happened is because of technology applications to improve customer servicing which, to put lightly, has not been a priority of traditional banks.

-Rising customer expectations mean that customers now expect service levels matching that of other digital service providers.
+Rising customer expectations means that customers now expect banking service levels matching that of other modern digital service providers.
 Basically, banks have to start acting as financial advisors instead of just being a safe holder of deposits.